 We left Johannesburg smarter than when we arrived, inspired by what we had experienced and hopeful for a return visit sooner than later.
 We also got the opportunity to experience a real day-to-day piece of modern South Africa – a worthy bookend to our monumental trip before we departed the country for our next adventure.

-We stayed at an Airbnb apartment for one night and at Clico Boutique Hotel for two nights, and we highly recommend both of these Johannesburg accommodation options if you’re wondering where to stay in Johannesburg.
+We stayed at an apartment for one night and at Clico Boutique Hotel for two nights.
+We recommend both of these Johannesburg accommodation options if you’re wondering where to stay in Johannesburg.
 Both are good bases for Johannesburg sightseeing visits.